creatica-soft/esp8266-relay/README.md

 An example of programming esp8266 wifi chip using ESP8266 Non-OS SDK - simple sntp time-based relay.

-The module is configured to connect to a WiFi access point using defined static IP, configures DNS and SNTP time servers and set its time from one of SNTP servers.
+The module is configured to connect to a WiFi access point using dynamic or defined static IP, configures DNS and SNTP time servers and gets time from one of SNTP servers.

-It will then check if the current time is within the defined work hours and turn the relay on for the defined interval, then turn it back off for another defined interval, and so on.
+It will then turn relay on and off based on the configured crontab lines: one line for turning relay on, another line - off.

-Timer on/off parameters, work hours and a timezone may be set and periodically refreshed from an HTTP server using a single string in a text file (not html) with delimited values; for example, a single line in http://example.com/timer.txt
+Timer parameters (crontab lines and a timezone) may be updated online from an HTTP server using a text file (not html); for example, a single line in http://example.com/timer.txt

-timer_on_ms:timer_off_ms:work_hour_start:work_hour_end:timezone
+5 * * * * *
+20 * * * * *
+12

+This will turn a relay on 5 seconds after each minute and turn it off 20 seconds after each minute.
+It will also change the timezone to UTC+12.